stancsz/presets/README.md

 *   **🎨 Dynamic UI Generation**: The plugin automatically builds a professional GUI based on your config.
 You define the controls (`ui: Slider`, `style: Rotary`), and the engine handles the layout.
 *   **⚡ Hot-Reloading**: Edit the configuration directly inside the plugin window.
 Click "Apply" to instantly rebuild the DSP chain and UI without restarting your DAW.
 *   **🔌 Format Agnostic**: Native support for **YAML**, **JSON**, and **JUCE XML**.
+*   **🐍 Python & Go SDKs**: Generate complex presets programmatically using our provided SDKs.
+PresetEngine supports programmable languages such as Python and Go, enabling programmatic preset generation and tight integrations with external tooling.
 *   **🎛️ Comprehensive DSP Library**: Built on the robust JUCE DSP module.

 ## Supported Effects